wolthers/vuex-dialogs/README.md

 }
 </script>
 ```
-4. Create or pass an existing button component that adheres to the following interface:
+**4. Create or pass an existing button component that adheres to the following interface:**
 ```html
 // MyButton.vue
 <template>